GenomicsAotearoa/hts_workshop_mpi/docs/level2/25_assembly_polishing.md

 We will start working with one of several draft genome assemblies, of varying quality (in terms of mismatches to the reference).
 We will start with the `draft_moderate.fna` genome, which has a 2% rate of mismatch with the reference genome.

 Before running `racon` we must produce a mapping file of the quality filtered sequences against the assembly.
 We can do this with `minimap2`.
-We will work with `minimap2` more in the mapping exercises in the next session, so will not explain it's parameters and workflow today.
+We will work with `minimap2` more in the mapping exercises in the next session, so will not explain its parameters and workflow today.

 !!! terminal "code"